drescode/eye_tracking/README.md

 3. Keep exactly 3 options per stimulus page so the layout and tracking assumptions stay aligned.
 4. Prefer fixed dimensions or consistent aspect ratios to avoid layout shifts.

-## Changing the page count from 5 to 8

-Edit the `stimulusPages` array in [`js/config.js`](/Users/andre/Documents/New%20project/js/config.js).

-- To use 5 pages, keep 5 entries.
-- To expand to 6, 7, or 8 stimulus pages, add more entries with the same shape.
-- `TOTAL_STEPS` is computed from the array length, so the progress indicator updates automatically.
-- Each added page must still include exactly 3 options/images.

 ## Data captured